john-nanney/iptabs/README.markdown

 By default SYN protection is enabled, XMAS packets are dropped, NULL packets are dropped, and FIN scans are logged for programs like PSAD.
 Any of these can be optionally disabled.

+To dump the netfilter commands to a file:

+	iptabs --dump-to netfilter.sh

+This will write the commands to the file `netfilter.sh` instead of executing them.
+This is particularly handy on servers that do not have Perl installed.

 Port Knocking
 -------------